leafo/lessphp/docs/docs.md

 For more information about what can be configured with the formatter consult the sourcecode.

+### Preserving Comments

+By default, all comments in the source LESS file are thrown out when compiling.
+Sometimes you might want to keep the `/* */` comments in the output though.
+For example you need to bundle a license in your file.

+To enable comment preservation, just use the `setPreserveComments` method:

+    ```php
+    $less = new lessc();
+    $less->setPreserveComments(true);
+    echo $less->parse("/* hello! */");
+    ```

+Comments are disabled by default because they hurt the performance of the parser, and in most cases comments are not required.

 ### Compiling Automatically

 Often, you want to write the compiled CSS to a file, and only recompile when